metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 ### If using Single Sign-on (SSO), are user attributes correct?

-**Root cause** If people are logging in with SSO, but the expected attributes aren't being saved and made available, sandboxing will deny access.
+**Root cause**: If people are logging in with SSO, but the expected attributes aren't being saved and made available, sandboxing will deny access.

 **Steps to take**: